matwliu/matwliu.github.io/_pages/about.md

 * (**17 Jan 2023**) Our paper [_Normalized Wolfe-Powell-type local minimax method for finding multiple unstable solutions of nonlinear elliptic PDEs_](http://arxiv.org/abs/2108.05102) has been accepted in _**Science China Mathematics**_.
 This is a joint work with Ziqing Xie (Hunan Normal University) and Wenfan Yi (Hunan University).
 * (**03 Jan 2023**) Our paper [_Nonmonotone local minimax methods for finding multiple saddle points_](http://arxiv.org/abs/2109.01865) has been accepted in _**Journal of Computational Mathematics**_.
 This is a joint work with Ziqing Xie (Hunan Normal University) and Wenfan Yi (Hunan University).
 * (**19 Dec 2022**) Our paper [_Second-order flows for computing the ground states of rotating Bose-Einstein condensates_](https://doi.org/10.1016/j.jcp.2022.111872) has been accepted in _**Journal of Computational Physics**_.
 This is a joint work with Haifan Chen (Hunan Normal University), Guozhi Dong (Central South University), and Ziqing Xie (Hunan Normal University).
+* (**06 Dec 2022**) I have been awarded the _2022 Excellent Doctoral Dissertation Award of Hunan Province_ by the Hunan Provincial Department of Education.
 * (**18 Oct 2022**) Our paper [_A constrained gentlest ascent dynamics and its applications to finding excited states of Bose-Einstein condensates_](https://doi.org/10.1016/j.jcp.2022.111719) has been accepted in _**Journal of Computational Physics**_.
 This is a joint work with Yongjun Yuan (Hunan Normal University) and Ziqing Xie (Hunan Normal University).
 * (**03 Oct 2022**) Our paper [_Computing the action ground state for the rotating nonlinear Schrödinger equation_](https://arxiv.org/abs/2203.06383) has been accepted in _**SIAM Journal on Scientific Computing**_.
 This is a joint work with Yongjun Yuan (Hunan Normal University) and Xiaofei Zhao (Wuhan University).
+* (**26 Feb 2022**) I am a one-year visiting scholar in the Department of Mathematics at National University of Singapore from February 2022 until February 2023.
+This visiting program is funded by the Office of China Postdoc Council (OCPC).